joannakl/ossd/_includes/daily/week2.markdown

 The instructions for the activity are at [Browser Add-on Activity](https://github.com/joannakl/ossd_materials/blob/master/activities/browser_add-on_activity.md) repository.

-You should keep a Slack live-log during this activity.
+You should keep a Ed live-log during this activity.
-- Create a channel in the course workspace on Slack.
+- Create a post on Ed in the Add-on Activity category.
+The title of the post should follow given
-- Invite all group members to the channel.
-- Invite your instructor to the channel.
+template: Team-XXX Live Log, in which you replace the XXX with your team number.
+- List the members of the team in the body of the post.
+(Note, only one person is able to edit the post itself.)
-- Log your progress as you complete different parts of the activity.
+- Log your progress as you complete different parts of the activity using Comment feature on the posts.
+(Note, that this is going to create a list of comments in reverse chronological order with the most recent comments on top.)
-(But do not duplicate the answers that you are providing elsewhere.)
+- Do not duplicate the answers that you are providing elsewhere.
 There should be regular entries in the log.
 You should no be just summarizing what you did at the very end.
+Everybody in your team can make comments.

-See a sample live log's [transcript](https://cs.nyu.edu/~joannakl/ossd_s20/activities/sample_live_log.html) and make sure you create a similar live log to keep track of your group's progress.
+See a sample [live log](https://edstem.org/us/courses/34501/discussion/2475877) and make sure you create a similar live log to keep track of your group's progress.
+(The only difference is that the sample has time-stamps on comments that are too close together to be realistic.)

 Readings:
 - MDN [Browser Extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) documentation

--->

 </div>